-Every year, hundreds of New Yorkers are injured by drivers whose attention is anywhere but on the road.
+Every year, hundreds of New Yorkers are injured in auto accidents by drivers whose attention is anywhere but on the road.
 Devices like smartphones and other in-car entertainment systems take drivers’ eyes away from the road, resulting in serious crashes.
 At Gelber & O’Connell, LLC will help uncover whether distracted driving played a role in the collision and are dedicated to helping those who were harmed by such distracted drivers.

 Distracted Driving Laws